 Mary E. Butler, MPA

 Mary Butler, McNair Scholars Program Director, joins us with several years of experience working with and empowering less advantaged populations.
 A Duluth native, she received a Bachelor of Arts in Psychology from the University Of Notre Dame where she researched ethical education and academic integrity.
 Upon graduating, Mary taught elementary school in St. Louis, MO as a Corps Member with Teach For America.
-In 2008, she received a scholarship to New York University where she earned a Masters in Public Administration.
+She subsequently pursued a Masters in Public Administration at the Wagner School of Public Service at New York University, and graduated in 2010.
 During graduate school, she conducted research in Orissa, India where she studied how to scale up the availability of water and sanitation in village communities.
-Additionally, she worked as an academic consultant for a non-profit in New York City in which she addressed the educational needs of court-involved youth.
+Additionally, she worked as an academic consultant for a non-profit in New York City addressing the educational needs of court-involved youth.
 Mary is motivated by the desire to make a difference in the world and the belief that it is possible.

 Tower Hall 2132